Pyramid Fusion Transformer for Semantic Segmentation: Related Works

 \section{Related Works}

 {\bf Vision Transformer}.
-With the inspiration from success stories of transformer and attention mechanism~\cite{attn} in NLP tasks~\cite{bert}, the vision community enjoys a recent surge of interests in adapting the transformer structures into solving various vision tasks~\cite{vit,transgan,deit,detr,hrvit}.
-The pioneering work~\cite{vit} first proposes to ``patchfiy" an image input into an unordered set of tokens, and sends them to a series of transformer layers consisting of self-attention modules and fully-connected layers with skip connections.
+With the inspiration from success stories of transformer and attention mechanism~\cite{attn} in natural language processing tasks~\cite{bert}, the vision community enjoys a recent surge of interests in adapting the transformer structures into solving various vision tasks~\cite{vit,han2022dual,deit,detr,jiayao2022real}.
+The pioneering work ViT~\cite{vit} first proposes to divide an image input into a set of $16\times16$ patches, and sends them to a series of transformer layers consisting of self-attention modules and fully-connected layers with skip connections.
 On the task of image classification, it achieves competitive results with popular CNN networks such as ResNets~\cite{resnet}.
-To better adapt the transformer structure to dense vision tasks, researchers have designed various variants with stage-by-stage feature maps with shrinking resolutions~\cite{swin,pvt,p2t,cswin,fpt}.
+Since the original ViT adopts an isotropic structure and can only produce feature maps of the same resolution, it is unsuitable for many downstream tasks that require multi-scale features.
+Moreover, the computational cost of patch tokens self-attention increases quadratically to the image size and quickly becomes overwhelming when ViT is applied to dense tasks that require high resolution inputs.
+To better adapt the transformer structure to dense vision tasks, researchers have designed various variants with stage-by-stage feature maps with shrinking resolutions~\cite{swin,9580642,p2t,cswin,fpt}.
+The improved transformers are both more efficient and accurate than the vanilla version when evaluated on downstream vision tasks, such as object detection and segmentation.
 Swin Transformer~\cite{swin} is arguably the most representative of these transformers with feature pyramid.
 In stead of performing self-attention on the entire set of patch tokens, it uses window partitions as constraints on where the attention mechanism is applied and allows communication among windows by using a shifted configuration.
+Interleaved patch merging module is used to reduce the feature resolution stage-by-stage.
 As a result, it achieves high performance in several downstream vision tasks with reduced computational costs and memory consumption.